drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 * (Optional) A HAL (Hardware Access Layer) for internal traits and types that a driver can use to support different hardware.
 This is located in `src/hal`.
 * (Optional) Hardware-specific code that may implement a HAL.
 This is located in `src/port/<device class>`.

-A driver is exposed as a `Package` that can be configure during application initialization.
+A driver is exposed as a `Package` that can be configured during application initialization.
 The `Package` exposes an `Actor` that can be used to interact with the driver.

 For more information on writing drivers, see [the driver guide](https://github.com/drogue-iot/drogue-device/blob/master/DRIVERS.md).